This service is for women under the age of 65 only.

 How bad your cystitis is

 If it’s your first time getting cystitis – then you need to go to your doctor for a check up.
 They can make sure it’s definitely cystitis symptoms you’re having and not something else, potentially more serious.
-If you’ve had cystitis before, you can either treat it at home, or if it’s more serious you could order antibiotics online, or from your GP.
+If you’ve had cystitis before, you can either treat it at home, or by ordering antibiotics online, or from your GP.

-If you have cystitis that’s a bit more intense that normal – it’s a good idea to get antibiotics to help you sort it out.
-If you leave serious cystitis without getting treatment, you can run the risk of getting a more serious kidney infection as a result.
-As long as it’s not your first time getting cystitis, you can order treatment online, otherwise you can go to your GP for treatment.
+If you have cystitis that’s a bit more severe than normal – it’s a good idea to get antibiotics to help you sort it out.
+If you leave cystitis symptoms untreated, you can run the risk of getting a more serious kidney infection.
+As long as it’s not your first time getting cystitis, you can order treatment online, otherwise you should go to your GP for treatment.

 If you think you have cystitis symptoms but you’re also very hot (fever), having pain in your kidney area (below your ribs on either side of your back), or you’re shivering, feeling sick, or vomiting, these are signs of a possible serious kidney infection.
 If this happens you should see a doctor as soon as possible – through an urgent appointment or A&E.